tez-capital/docs.tez.capital_content/en/tezbox/tutorials/configuration.md

 sudo docker run -it -v $(pwd)/sandbox-data:/tezbox/context/data -p 0.0.0.0:8732:8732 ghcr.io/tez-capital/tezbox:tezos-v20.3 parisbox
 ```

-> To reset the state you can remove the `/tezbox/context/data/tezbox-initialized` file.
+> **⚠️ WARNING:** To reset the state you can remove the `/tezbox/context/data/tezbox-initialized` file.
 After its removal all chain and client data will be removed and the chain will be reinitialized on the next run.

 ### Flextesa Compatibility